janirvinfabon/mstrirving-port/README.md

 ## Getting Started

-To explore the portfolio, simply visit [porfolio.mstrirving.com](https://porfolio.mstrirving.com).
+To explore the portfolio, simply visit <a href="https://portfolio.mstrirving.com" target="_blank">portfolio.mstrirving.com</a>.
 Alternatively, you can clone this repository to your local machine and open the index.html file in your preferred web browser.

 ```bash
 git clone https://github.com/janirvinfabon/mstrirving-port.git